A bed of orzo and Swiss chard is topped with grilled beef Top Sirloin kabobs and a simple homemade tomato sauce. A complete meal in one recipe!

 0 % DV

 * Based on a 2,000 calorie diet

 ** Percent Daily Values are based on a 2,000-calorie diet

-This recipe is an excellent source of Dietary Fiber, Protein, Iron, Niacin, Vitamin B12, Zinc, and Selenium; and a good source of Vitamin B6.
+This recipe is an excellent source of Protein, Iron, Niacin, Vitamin B12, Zinc, and Selenium; and a good source of Dietary Fiber, and Vitamin B6.